In literature Lucca is described as the „belted “ city, graphics rarely will lack to show what is now the city walls.

 Lucca is surrounded by a scenery so impressive as only nature could come up with.

-Downtown you will see the Botanic Garden, in the San Frediano quarter Villa Pfanner built by an Austrian family of famous beer brewers, the descendents of which became famous medical doctors in Lucca.
+Downtown you will see the Botanic Garden, in the San Frediano quarter Villa Pfanner built by an Austrian family of famous beer brewers, the descendants of which became famous medical doctors in Lucca.